Arthur542/qa-portifolio/test-plan/test-cases/session-control-tests.md

 The tests verify whether the system properly maintains authenticated sessions, handles logout correctly, and prevents unauthorized access to protected pages.

+## Business Rules

+BR-SESSION-01: The system must maintain the user session while the user is authenticated.

+BR-SESSION-02: The system must allow the user to log in again after performing logout.

+BR-SESSION-03: The system must prevent access to protected pages when the user is not authenticated.

+BR-SESSION-04: The system must prevent access to protected pages after the user performs logout.

 ## SESSION-01 – Refresh secure page while authenticated

 **Type:** Positive